BryanSCL/BryanSCL/README.md

 ### Featured Projects

-**Situational Awareness LMS**
+**Work At Height Quiz**
-Interactive learning module designed to simulate real-world workplace scenarios and improve hazard recognition.
+A scenario-based safety quiz focused on Working at Height (WAH) to reinforce safe decision-making and hazard awareness in high-risk environments.

 **STF Kahoot Game**
 A gamified quiz focused on Slip, Trip, and Fall (STF) awareness to drive engagement and retention.